mondo-project/mondo-integration/README.md

 Getting started
 ---------------

-We recommend to use Eclipse Modeling (Luna or later).
+We recommend using Eclipse Modeling (Luna or later).

 * Go to the [MONDO updates](http://mondo-project.github.io/mondo-updates/) site and install the fix for SNI updates.
 * Import all `uk.ac.york.mondo.integration.*` projects from this repository.